john-s-butler-dit/CaseStudy_PredatorPrey/README.md

 Developed and taught by John S Butler (TU Dublin)

 ## Description of Module
-This is an introduction to the mathematics differential equations motivated by Leaky Intergration and the Predator-Prey model using python notebooks.
+This is an introduction to the mathematics differential equations motivated by Leaky Integration and the Predator-Prey model using python notebooks.

 ## Leaky Integration
 The Leaky Intergration differential equation describes how infromation is leaked over time.
 Here I use the example of multisensory distance estimation to illustrate the model [1].